Visit Herculaneum, the must-see archaeological site

 Its small size

-Only a quarter of the site has been unearthed and excavated, as the new city was built on top of the old one.
+Only a quarter of the ancient site has been excavated, with the modern city resting on a large part of the ruins.
+This reduced format makes for a clear and efficient visit.

 Herculaneum, seen from the entrance at the start of the tour